-Sustainability Scholars are eligible for a scholarship (administered as a financial credit in the student's account) of up to $3,500 for their field-based experience course or independent study.
+Participants receive up to $3,500 for their field-based experience course or independent study (administered as a financial credit in the student's account).
 This scholarship can be applied to course fees or related direct expenses (e.g. travel, food, and lodging) for one or more of the approved courses.
-Or, Scholars may contact the Graham Institute: email@example.com to confirm that their proposed course fulfills this requirement through an alternative off-site, field-based experience.
+Or, Scholars may contact the Graham Institute: firstname.lastname@example.org to confirm that their proposed course fulfills this requirement through an alternative off-site, field-based experience.

 Please check the U-M course schedule for specific offerings.

-- Submit the following form within 30 days of completing your field-based course: Graham Undergraduate Scholars - Field-based Experience Form
+- Complete and submit the Graham Undergraduate Scholars - Field-based Experience Form

 Take one of the U-M courses listed below.
-Graham Scholars receive priority access to many of these courses and are pre-approved for up to $3,000 in funding.
+Graham Scholars receive priority access to many of these courses, which are pre-approved.
+All experiences must be sustainability-focused, field-based, and interdisciplinary, and be three (3) credits.

 - EARTH 344/ENVIRON 344: Sustainable and Fossil Energy: Options and Consequences (3)